 Finally, the Reed curriculum offers many opportunities to broaden one's studies, to exercise the "liberal" in liberal arts.
 If students interested in China carefully choose the courses used to fulfill their general college requirements, they can either develop a well-rounded approach to China or – if those additional courses mostly cluster in one particular department – develop a secondary disciplinary understanding of China.
 Thus each student must thoughtfully construct his or her educational program from the large array of offerings, and the faculty are here to help in that construction process.
 Conveniently, departments with Chinese offerings are spread across the college's various group requirements as follows:

-- Group A: Art history, Chinese literature, Religion, Humanities 230
+- Group I: Art history, Chinese language and literature, Religion, Humanities 231/232

 Thus when fulfilling these college requirements, students can choose the China offerings in each.
 Beyond these group requirements, most students still have electives that can be devoted to Chin-oriented courses as well.